FAIR Local Search Guide

 Screen local access against specialist risk

-The safest appraiser choice depends on what creates the most risk.
-New Orleans proximity helps when the object must be inspected locally; specialist depth helps when attribution, market tier, maker, period, material, provenance, or comparable-sale support drives value.
+The right appraiser depends on the risk.
+New Orleans proximity helps when the object must be inspected locally.
+Specialist depth helps when attribution, market tier, maker, period, material, provenance, or comparable support drives value.

 • Choose local inspection for whole estates, fragile antiques, large furniture, condition-sensitive objects, storage locations, or insurance files needing on-site documentation.